oribon/ovn-kubernetes/docs/egress-service.md

 ```

 ### Network
-In addition, an `EgressService` supports a `network` field.
+The `EgressService` supports a `network` field to specify to which network the egress traffic of the service should be steered to.
-When it is specified the relevant `ovnkube-node` takes care of creating additional ip rules on its host.
+When it is specified the relevant `ovnkube-nodes` take care of creating ip rules on their host.
-Assuming an `EgressService` has `Network: blue`, a ClusterIP of 10.96.135.5 and its endpoints are 10.244.0.3 and 10.244.1.6, the following ip rules will be created on the host:
+Assuming an `EgressService` has `Network: blue`, a ClusterIP of 10.96.135.5 and its endpoints are 10.244.0.3 and 10.244.1.6 the following will be created on the host:

 ```none
 $ ip rule list